SymmetricChaos/SimpleCAS/README.md

 ![alt text](https://github.com/SymmetricChaos/SimpleCAS/blob/master/ImageFiles/simpleCASlogo.png "SimpleCAS")

-SimpleCAS is a computer algebra library that is meant to be simple enough (and hopefully written clearly enough) that a curious person can take it apart in order to understand how it works.
+SimpleCAS is a computer algebra library that works with rational numbers and univariate polynomials which is meant to be simple enough (and hopefully written clearly enough) that a curious person can take it apart in order to understand how it works.
 It is written almost entirely in base Python so that even the most basic parts can be seen.
 In particular the standard library modules `math`, `fractions`, and `decimal` are not used.

 For the love of common sense don't use SimpleCAS for anything remotely important.
 Its quite slow and, despite my best efforts, I can't guarantee it is always accurate.